VagabundoProgramming/CV_Image_Captioning/README.md

 Inside the Models directory we have some models we have made so you can try them yourself without having to train yourself.

-Unfortunately we do not provide the QUIRON dataset used for this project due to limitations.
+Unfortunately we do not provide the Food dataset used for this project due to limitations.

 ## Main Model